adconnolly/CLUBBiNN/README.md

 The repository contains several notebooks used for analysis and training in respective directories.

-The analysis notebooks use processed Large-Eddy Simulation (LES) data, e.g. of the BOMEX and DYCOMS cases including turbulence statistics such as Turbulent Kinetic Energy (TKE) as well as the dissipation of TKE, to aid in the design and training of ML-enhanced schemes.
+The analysis notebooks present processed high-resolution LES data, e.g. of the BOMEX and DYCOMS cases including turbulence statistics such as Turbulent Kinetic Energy (TKE) as well as the dissipation of TKE, to aid in the design and training of data-driven models of the subgrid processes.

-In the training the notebooks, a coefficient, C14, related to the dissipation of TKE, through the dissipation of horizontal velocity variances, is the initial parameter of interest.
-Currently, this coefficient is set to a constant value, but high resolution simulations reveal vertical structure and regime dependence.
-We hope to utilize high-resolution, LES data to develop a data-driven model of the coefficient.
-To provide labels for the supervised machine learning of this coefficient, mixing lengths are calculated through python routines which mirror Fortran algorithms used in CLUBB.
+In the training notebooks, a coefficient, C14, related to the dissipation of TKE, through the dissipation of horizontal velocity variances, is the initial parameter of interest.
+Currently, this coefficient is set to a constant value, but high-resolution simulations reveal vertical structure and regime dependence.
+We utilize high-resolution, LES data to develop a data-driven model of the coefficient.
+To provide labels for the supervised machine learning of this coefficient, mixing lengths are calculated through Python routines which mirror Fortran algorithms used in CLUBB.
 Other variables are similarly regridded onto a coarse staggered grid, as that used in CLUBB, so that machine learning models ingest only coarse-scale variables.
 Data-driven models can therefore be implemented